-Former U.S. National Team member and two-time Olympian Caroline Nichols returns for her third season as assistant field hockey coach at Columbia.
+Former U.S. National Team member and two-time Olympian Caroline Nichols first joined the field hockey program as an Assitant Coach in August 2012.
 Nichols is responsibilities including working with the Lions’ backfield, recruiting and organization of practice.

 Under her direction, the Columbia defense has seen players such as Bridget DeSandis, Katie DeSandis and Lauren Skudalski earn All-Ivy League and All-Region honors.
 As a team, the Lions have ranked in the top-15 of defensive saves in each of Nichols’ two seasons with the program.